py-ir0nf1st/objc_class_dump/README.md

 # objc_class_dump

 A object-c class dumper written in Python

-The famous object-c class-dump(https://github.com/nygard/class-dump) is not very handy when doing some assembler language level IOS application ananlysis.
+The famous object-c class-dump (https://github.com/nygard/class-dump) is not very handy when doing some assembler language level IOS application ananlysis.

 So I developed an objc_class_dump with Python from scrath.

 This tool not only dumps the hierarchy of all object-c classes but also dumps raw information of some other sections.

-This tool was developed with Python 2.7 and tested with Mach-O file with arm and aarch64 architecture.
+It was developed with Python 2.7 and tested with Mach-O file with arm and aarch64 architecture.

 How it works: